 MIDAS Knowledge Base

 How to import Bookings from other software into MIDAS in iCal formatYou can import bookings from another scheduling application into MIDAS in iCal format via MIDAS Admin Options → Import / Export.
 (In older versions of MIDAS, this could be found instead under Manage MIDAS → Database → Database Tools → Import Data)

 Using the import tool, you can import booking data into MIDAS v4.07 or later that is in iCal (.ics) format.

-In MIDAS v4.06 or later, you can alternatively import booking data that is either in a .csv (Comma Separated Values), or .txt (Tab, or other character, Delimited) file format.
-For more information, please see this article.
+In MIDAS v4.06 or later, you can alternatively import booking data in .csv (Comma Separated Values), or .txt (Tab, or other character, Delimited) file format.

 Preparing your data for importIf there is an "Export" feature in your existing 3rd party software application, use it to export your booking data as an .ics (iCal) file.
 (See how to do this for a Google Calendar or a Yahoo Calendar).

-If your software doesn't allow you to export in this format, you can export in .csv or .txt format instead and then import that following these instructions.
+If your software doesn't allow you to export in this format, you can export and then import .csv or .txt files instead.

 Once you have your exported iCal data, you are ready to use the import tool to import the booking data into MIDAS....

 Step 1 - Specify the file to import